esoinila/con-planner/Readme.md

 6. Whitelist the IP address of your Render.com instance.
 7. Set the environment variable MONGODB_URI to the connection string of your Atlas Mongo DB instance.

+## Setting up your own Render hosted NodeJS-instance with Docker

+Instead of pointing Render.com to your repo, you can point Render.com to your Docker image.
+In the advanced section add your MONGODB_URI connection string as an environment variable.

 ## Running the app locally

 1. Clone the repo.